naturalis/wgs2ncbi/README.md

 3. You will need to prepare a
    [submission template](http://www.ncbi.nlm.nih.gov/WebSub/template.cgi).
 The file [template.sbt](share/template.sbt) is an example of what these files look like.
-4. You need to have created a number of INI files correctly.
+4. You need to have created a number of `.ini` files correctly.
 Using the linked files as examples, the following need to be prepared:
    - [wgs2ncbi.ini](share/wgs2ncbi.ini) - the main configuration file, in which you specify the locations of the input files and output directories.
 In addition, here